The Small Stuff

 • The City does have a noise by-law in effect, updated in 2019, but you wouldn't know it.
 The City is as noisy as ever.
 The by-law needs to be made stricter and better enforced.

-• I would phase-out the use of leaf-blowers completely over one year, including prohibiting their sale.
+• I would phase-out the use of power leaf-blowers completely over one year, including prohibiting their sale.
 Even during the day they're still a nuisance because they are used for long durations of time.
 Yard cleaning was done just fine before leaf blowers came along.

 • How many vehicles have been pulled over and checked for noise violations?
 I'll bet it's very few, if any.
 Bylaw officers do not have the authority to pull vehicles over and the police presumably have more important duties to take care of.
 What good is having bylaws that we don't, or can't enforce?